discordkit/discordkit/README.md

 ## 🔧 Usage

 Out of the box Discordkit supports vanilla JavaScript/Typescript, [react-query](https://tanstack.com/query/latest), and [tRPC](https://trpc.io/).
 For each of Discord's API endpoints, Discordkit exports a basic request handler function, a pre-wired `tRPC` procedure builder, and for `GET` requests, a `react-query` query function.
-Additionally, each endpoint also exports a `zod` schema object to validate the input for a request handler.
+Additionally, each endpoint also exports a `valibot` schema object to validate the input for a request handler.

 Here is an example of the available exports and their naming patterns: